-The rule returns TRUE if there is a partitioning of the attribute value (into portions) such that:
+Both rules return TRUE if there is a partitioning of the attribute value (into portions) such that:

-- the specified substrings (initial, any, final) match different portions of the value in the order of the strings sequence; - initial, if present, matches the first portion of the value; - final, if present, matches the last portion of the value; - any, if present, matches some arbitrary portion of the value; - control is not used for the caselgnoreSubstringsMatch, telephoneNumberSubstringsMatch, or any other form of substring match for which only initial, any, or final elements are used in the matching algorithm; if a control element is encountered, it is ignored.
+- initial, if present, matches the first portion of the value; - final, if present, matches the last portion of the value; - any, if present, matches some arbitrary portion of the value; - control is not used for the caselgnoreSubstringsMatch, telephoneNumberSubstringsMatch, or any other form of substring match for which only initial, any, or final elements are used in the matching algorithm; if a control element is encountered, it is ignored.
 The control element is only used for matching rules that explicitly specify its use in the matching algorithm.
 Such a matching rule may also redefine the semantics of the initial, any and final substrings.